 From its beginning near Cable, Wisconsin to its confluence with the Saint Croix River, the Namekagon runs for about 98 clean, clear miles, a tributary of and included in the Saint Croix National Scenic Riverway.
 Access is available at towns (Cable, Seeley, Hayward, and Trego) and road crossings.

 Three short portages around dams are necessary to complete the entire Namekagon River, but numerous put-ins below the dams allow avoidance of portages.
 The abundance of put-ins gives you the chance to tailor your trip to your time.

 This river will prove spicy for novices.
 You'll find several Class I rapids and a few narrow chutes.
 But with a depth averaging two to three feet and a width seldom extending beyond 50 feet, the Namekagon offers excellent family paddling if you've logged some experience in easy rapids.

-Lake Superior & Apostle Islands
+Lake Superior & Apostle Islands (70 miles)